kunalnishanttyagi/E-governance/README.md

     medical help request implemented and now the medical help request will sent

     now we will use generative ai to handle all medical issues

+    nwo i have worked on user context and auth for the app

+    all the links are working fine and i have made the user context and auth for the app

+    tommorow tasks
+    make a notification chamber where i will show new notification and all notifications make all routes protected